An earlier version was published in The Polis on Medium.com on 11/25/24

 We weren’t ignorant of the blowback that accompanied each of these milestones.
-There was the whole debacle of Reconstruction that hijacked the promise of equal rights for Black people — for a hundred years after Emancipation.
-There was a 180 degree turn against immigrants in the early 1900’s which led ultimately to the Japanese American concentration camps during the 1940’s.
-Women did get the vote, but had to put up with misogynistic cultural pressures.
+There was the whole debacle of Reconstruction that hijacked the promise of equal rights for Black people — for a hundred years!— after Emancipation.
+There was a 180 degree turn against immigrants in the early 1900’s that led ultimately to the Japanese American internment camps during the 1940’s.
+Women did get the vote, but still had to put up with misogynistic cultural pressures.
 And American Indian children continued to be separated from their families to undergo forced acculturation.
 The 1960’s shined a light on all these pesky societal ills directed at disparate elements of American society.

 The majority believed that disadvantaged people deserved their disadvantage by virtue of how they were born or how they had been shaped, even if they became so because of their parentage or because of extenuating circumstances.
 So be it.
 It is what it is.
 I wish it were different, but it’s not.
 It’s God’s will.
-Let’s give them our thoughts and prayers.
+Thoughts and prayers.

 ‘Get used to it’ was a hard call for full inclusion in the promise extended in the Constitution.
-It was a hard slap in the face of those who defended the false premises to justify their bias.
-When these premises started to crumble, the arguments for mistreating others could be pinned somewhere on a Likert scale spanning Dislike, Aversion, Avoidance, Hatred, Loathing.
-The common name for such a measurement scale is prejudice.
+It was a hard slap in the face of those who defended false premises to justify their bias.
+When these premises started to crumble, the arguments for mistreating others could be pinned somewhere on a Likert scale spanning Dislike, Aversion, Avoidance, Hatred, Loathing, which could be called the prejudice measurement indicator.
+DEI attempted to make the country honestly rate itself.

 MAGA via its Napoleon, Donald Trump, is clear about his disdain for the claims of the disadvantaged.
 MAGA wants women back in the home bearing babies, Blacks to be happy with the minimum wage, Latinos to forget their ancestry, immigrants to go back to being wretched refuse, queer people to shut up and creep back into the closet.
 That was the 1950’s.